 One of the main attractions of Gozo used to be the Blue Window or Azure Window, located in San Lawrenz, but it collapsed in March, 2017.

 Maltese people are religious; even in tiny villages there may be several churches, sometimes massive compared to their surroundings.
-The former image is from the biggest church of Gozo: Rotunda of St. John the Baptist in the small village of Ix-Xewkijan, located half way between Ghajnsielem and Victoria.
 According to Wikipedia, there are as many as 46 churches in the tiny island of Gozo.

 The Ramla bus stop is 400 meters from the beach.
 The area between the bus stop and the beach is available for parking.

-The beach of San Blas is also covered with fine, golden sand.
+The beach of San Blas is much smaller and also covered with fine, golden sand.
 It's located just one cove southwards from Ramla Bay.
-There are nice pics in Google Maps from 2015.
-This picture was taken in the April of 2018.

 Sheltered by cliffs, at the end of a long and narrow bay, you’ll find the small pebble beach of Mgarr ix-Xini.
 The beach isn't the main reason to visit Mgarr ix-Xini; instead, it’s the beautiful narrow bay guarding the beach.
-There are staircases down to the water, so sunbathing at the cliffs is also a possibility.
+There are staircases down to the water also from the cliffs.